Earn Your Engineering Technology Degree in as Few as 8 semesters1

 *Not including breaks.
 Assumes year-round, full-time enrollment.

-With a Bachelor’s in Engineering Technology, you can consider careers including, but not limited to:
+Graduates of our Bachelor’s in Engineering Technology, may consider careers including, but not limited to:

 - Electrical Engineering Technologist